Giuseppe Diana

-Giuseppe Diana (/it/; 4 July 1958 – 19 March 1994), also known as Father Peppino, was an Italian writer, a scout, and a Roman Catholic priest in Casal di Principe.
-He was killed by the Camorra.
+Giuseppe Diana (/it/; 4 July 1958 – 19 March 1994), also known as Father Peppino, was an Italian Catholic priest, writer, and scout in Casal di Principe.
+He was a staunch opponent to the Camorra, a Mafia-type criminal society, and called on others to resist them and their actions.
+In 1994, Diana was murdered by the Camorra at the age of 35 while he was preparing Mass.

 Defying the Camorra

 In the mid-1980s, he set up a welcome centre for African immigrants in Campania to stop them from being recruited by the Camorra, in a direct challenge to their business practices.

 On Christmas 1991, he published a letter urging his parishioners to shun the Camorra.
 The letter entitled "For the love of my people I will not stay silent", called on the church to resist the Camorra's rule, which he called "a form of terrorism".
 He also denounced the Casalesi clans' business practices: "Extortion that has left our region with no potential for development; kickbacks of 20 per cent on construction projects; illegal drug trafficking, which has created gangs of marginalised youth and unskilled workers at the beck and call of criminal organisations."